Long-Context LLMs, Data Push and LLM Single-Tenancy

 The Expansion of LLM Context Windows

 The implications of this trend are significant.
-As LCLMs become more efficient in processing long-form context, the relevance of retrieval-augmented generation (RAG) techniques may diminish.
+As LLMs become more efficient in processing long-form context, the relevance of retrieval-augmented generation (RAG) techniques may diminish.
 The ability to push more data directly to the LLM, combined with the model’s inherent capabilities to pull relevant information, can lead to the emergence of powerful new pipelines and enhanced performance in chat-focused use cases.

 The Shift Towards Data Pull Architectures